Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 • Origin: Based on Hermes Trismegistus.

-• Training: Emphasizes the unity of all things, the divine nature of man, and the possibility of achieving divine knowledge.
+• Teachings: Emphasizes the unity of all things, the divine nature of humans, and the possibility of attaining divine knowledge.

 • Kabbalah